-- Lampshaded in the fifth book of The Banned And The Banished—the main characters didn't realize the villain had an agenda.
+- Lampshaded in the fifth book of The Banned and the Banished.
+The main characters don't realize the villain has an agenda.

 - The hyper-advanced alien Overlords in Arthur C. Clarke's Childhood's End arrive in Earth's orbit and, over a few decades, end all armed conflict and introduce technologies that increase living standards worldwide, all the while refusing to explain their motivations.
 It turns out that the final generation in humanity's evolution had just been born.
 The Overlords were sent to ensure that they succeed in becoming part of the Overmind, a universal hive-mind that the Overlords, for reasons unspecified, are unable to join.
 Whether or not the Overlords play a villainous role is perhaps a matter of opinion.

 - We don't find out until the last few CHAPTERS of the SEVENTH BOOK why the Trustees betrayed the Architect in Keys to the Kingdom.
 We also find out who precisely backstabbed the Piper, why the Will cursed the Trustees, whether or not it was the real Big Bad, what Sunday was up to this whole time, and in the last chapter (sans epilogue) why the Architect imprisoned the Old One.
 Now THAT'S a long set-up.